manhg/tofab/README.md

 Notes:
 * Ensure you have systemd in nginx
-* Create an Linux user (able to login) on server, setup neccessary SSH keys.
 * This doesn't use sudo.
 It switch to root when need permission.
-So, be sure to add SSH public key for root account.
+So, be sure to add SSH public key for root account on remote server.
 * This uses ``rsync``, not ``git`` to deploy.
 Any files under current project folder will be upload.
 To keep some private, overwrite ``env.x.excludes`` options with list of exclude patterns.